What is an MVNO?

 Which mobile providers are MVNOs?

 There are a lot of MVNOs in the UK – this is one of the reasons our mobile industry is so competitive.
-These are the big ones, a little about each one and the network they use.
+Here is a list of both the biggest and best well-known ones, along with some smaller ones which you may not have heard of yet.

 - Anywhere Sim – Offers multi-network SIMs that run on all four UK networks (EE, Three, O2, Vodafone)

-- Asda Mobile – The supermarket chain offers cheap SIM deals and runs on the EE network
+- Asda Mobile – The supermarket chain offers cheap SIM deals and runs on the Vodafone network

 - BT Mobile – The UK’s biggest broadband provider also offers mobile services, handset deals and more.
 It uses the EE network